davetron5000/naildrivin5.com/_posts/2022-10-28-how-i-use-tachyons-for-css.md

 </div>
 ```

-But even modest apps will end up with resuable components.
-A common exmaple is a button.
+But even modest apps will end up with reusable components.
+A common example is a button.
 You might have a button like so:

 ```html
 <a href="#" class="ph3 pv2 ba br3 white b--green bg-green">